 - Data usage and reporting

-By optimizing these components, you are in the best position to put your data to work, such as by implementing data reporting.
+Congratulations; once you’ve optimized these components, your business is in the best position to put your data to work, such as with data reporting.

 Key Questions to Answer in Your Data Strategy